puvie2005/PuvananBlogsite/docs/project.md

 * Above are the parts I have cut.
 * We Have a total of 7 pieces with 1 of it being a movable one.
 * The pieces are as follows; 2 walls, 2 short walls, base, movable lid and stationery lid.
+* The 2 circular pieces were obtained from making holes in the wall for the switch.
+I intend to use this as my stopper for both ends of the lid so that they dont fall right through.

 ### Laser cutter in action!
 ![](images/fp36.gif){: width="40%"}